Bugna: Overview

 The altitude of this woreda ranges from 900 to over 4100 meters above sea level; the highest point in Bugna is Mount Abuna Yosef, on the border with Gidan; other notable peaks include Mount Qachen.
 Rivers include the Tekezé, which has its source in this woreda.
 Besides Lalibela, other notable landmarks in Bugna include the church of Yemrehana Krestos, as well as the ancient churches of Makina Madbane Alem, Bilbala Tcherqos, Kankanet Mikael, and Gennete Maryam.

 A 1994 survey found Bugna extremely impoverished: "If you compare a farmer from this community with one from, say Debre Birhan, there is a big difference.
 In this community even better-off farmers sometimes migrate.
 Children leave their schools during the migration season."
 At least one part of the woreda has reportedly endured a serious famine for the previous 10 years.
 However, elders remembered that between 1952 and 1968 there was surplus production of various grains, and inhabitants could maintain a two-year stock of grain.
 Elders also report that in 1935 almost 85% of the land was covered with trees.
 The deforestation rate increased after the land was nationalized.
 Before then, the forests were privately owned and no-one was allowed to cut trees; after nationalization people started cutting trees and selling firewood.
 No measures were taken to control this until the time of the survey.
-To combat increasing droughts and improve crop yields, one irrigation project has been undertaken in this woreda by the Commission for Sustainable Agriculture and Environmental Rehabilitation in the Amhara Region, affecting 70 hectares and benefiting 110 households.
+To combat increasing droughts and improve crop yields, one irrigation project has been undertaken in this woreda by the Commission for Sustainable Agriculture and Environmental Rehabilitation in the Amhara Region, affecting 70 ha and benefiting 110 households.